-- Contact borrower to work out: Recent legislation was passed that prior to initiating the foreclosure proceedings the lender must contact the borrower (certified mail, phone, or in person) and try to arrange a loan modification.
+- Contact borrower to work out: Recent legislation was passed that before initiating the foreclosure proceedings, the lender must contact the borrower (via certified mail, phone, or in person) and try to arrange a loan modification.

-- Notice of Default (NOD): After the servicer has attempted the above contact, and after a borrower is 30+ days delinquent the lender will file an NOD.
+- Notice of Default (NOD): After the servicer has attempted the above contact, and after a borrower is 30+ days delinquent, the lender will file a NOD.
 By law, these notices are public record and published in the newspaper.
 You will have 90 days to reinstate (bring your loan current).

-- 90 Days after the NOD was issued: If the loan is still not current, a Notice of Sale is filed.
-This date must be at least 21 days from the date the Notice of Sale was filed.
+- 90 Days after the NOD was issued: A Notice of Sale is filed if the loan is still not current.
+This date must be at least 21 days from when the Notice of Sale was filed.

-- Foreclosed: The property was foreclosed and you are no longer the owner.
+- Foreclosed: The property was foreclosed, and you are no longer the owner.
 Typically the servicer’s Realtor® (or the new owner) will contact you regarding your move.
 Often they may offer the homeowner “cash for keys”.
-If the homeowner does not accept cash payment (usually less than $5,000) in exchange for moving in a couple of weeks, the lender will likely initiate eviction proceedings by hiring an attorney.
+Suppose the homeowner does not accept cash payment (usually less than $5,000) in exchange for moving in a couple of weeks.
+In that case, the lender will likely initiate eviction proceedings by hiring an attorney.